Text: Mathias, Allan, Maxime, Muslim, Galid, Karim, Thomas, Hamdoune, Loïc, Abdel Kasem, Arnaud,

 Marie Zolamian

-Twenty-five years later, I wanted to understand how could react a group of teenagers, young European adults, who have never experienced war, who know it only through the resonances of History and news.
+Twenty-five years later, I wanted to understand how a group of teenagers and young European adults, who have never experienced war directly and only know it through History and the media, might react.

-With the twenty-five interviews with young people (between 14 and 24 year-old) of the Youth House of Chênée, I placed the work in the educational mission of the Commemorations of the Great War (spread from 2014 to 2018).
-Confronting it with the thoughts that these young people develop from the current wars and conflicts.
-What do they know of wars, how do they impress them, how do they live the media spectacle of these conflicts?
-What arouse in them the concepts of commitment, resistance or heroism?
-Living in a country at peace, do they experience fear or distress at the situation of the world?
-What looks do they have to media truths, main source of contemporary history with young people?
-What empathy or lack of feeling do they develop in front of real violence?
-How do they relate to reality, with the sometimes conflicting ideologies, what consistency do they give to politics?
+Based on twenty-five interviews with young people aged 14 to 24 from the Youth House of Chênée, the work was conceived within the educational framework of the First World War commemorations (2014–2018).
+It confronts their reflections on current wars and conflicts: What do they know about war?
+How are they affected by it?
+How do they experience the media spectacle of these events?
+What do notions such as commitment, resistance or heroism awaken in them?
+Living in a country at peace, do they feel fear or distress about the state of the world?
+How do they relate to media « truths », their main source of contemporary history?
+What forms of empathy or indifference do they develop in front of real violence?
+How do they position themselves in relation to reality and conflicting ideologies, and what consistency do they attribute to politics?

 Tous droits réservés